HomeSite Map

 The next time that Paul presented the song in the studio was on January 3rd, 1969, the second day of rehearsals at Twickenham Film Studios for what eventually became the “Let It Be” film and soundtrack album.
 Paul was the first to arrive on this day, Ringo and George showing up shortly thereafter.
 Since John was late, the three of them premiered some song ideas for consideration for the project.
 Paul played a brief segment of “The Long And Winding Road,” as well as “Let It Be” and others, while Ringo demonstrated his ideas for “Taking A Trip To Carolina” and “Picasso” and George played them “It Is Discovered” and a Dylanesque song entitled “Ramblin' Woman.”
 After John finally arrived, they dived deep into group arrangements such as “I've Got A Feeling” and “One After 909.”

-Then on January 7th, 1969, Paul once again put some effort into working out the bugs of “The Long And Winding Road” on piano before the others arrived, this time running through it for nearly five minutes.
+Then on January 7th, 1969, Paul once again put some effort into working out the bugs of “The Long And Winding Road” on piano before the others arrived at Twickenham, this time running through it for nearly five minutes.
 Most of the piano work was solidified at this point, but the lyrics only amounted to the first verse and the line “Many times I've been alone / and many times I've cried” in the bridge.
 After Ringo and George arrived, he played a bit of the song for them but that's as far as it went.
 Paul also touched on the song by himself once more later in the day in between rehearsals of other compositions.

 The next day, January 8th, 1969, saw Paul take some time to acquaint his band-mates with the song at Twickenham.
 During their extensive rehearsals of George's “I Me Mine,” Paul decided to begin teaching John the chords to "The Long And Winding Road," which the guitarist showed some interest in learning.
 Later, when he tried to spark interest in the song with two more run-throughs, John declined to participate.